Enrolling in a Workshop

 Do your workshops run by terms or semesters?

-Our workshop programs run by semester and are in line with ACT school dates.
+Our workshop programs run by term and are in line with ACT school dates.
 The start and finish dates for our workshops are displayed in each individual workshop description.
 Workshops do not run over school holidays, or on public holidays.
 We do however run Holiday Workshops during a period of school holidays.

 How do I know if my child/I will like your workshops?